porvah/Connectify/README.md

 # Connectify(real_time chat App)
-Connectify is a real-time chat app offering one-on-one messaging and a range of features, all within a user-friendly interface for a seamless communication experience.
+Connectify is a real-time chat app offering one-to-one messaging and a range of features, all within a user-friendly interface for a seamless communication experience.

 ![icon](https://github.com/user-attachments/assets/869c74aa-d551-43b4-a98e-d1d51ba1450c)